-NRAs having set prices based on cost orientation, 15 indicated the use of monthly/yearly charges, while in only 1 case (AGCOM) a pluriannual IRU43 charging model was applied.
+BEREC has received a total of 20 responses to the questions regarding the determination of prices for ducts.
+According to the information collected, prices of ducts are cost oriented in the vast majority of European countries who provided an answer (17 out of 20).
+Out of the 17 NRAs which set prices based on cost orientation, 15 indicated the use of monthly/yearly charges, while in only 1 case (AGCOM) a pluriannual IRU charging model was applied.

-Regarding the tariff structure established, all but 2 NRAs (SPRK and NMHH) used a one-off charge, plus monthly (or pluriannual) charges.
-The aforementioned 2 NRAs responded that only a monthly/yearly fee was charged for ducts use besides the one-off.
+Regarding the tariff structure established, all but 2 NRAs (SPRK and NMHH) used an initial one-off charge, plus monthly (or pluriannual) charges.
+The aforementioned 2 NRAs responded that only a monthly/yearly fee was charged for ducts use.
 Moreover, 6 NRAs indicated that there was no cancellation fee versus 4 that did impose a separate cancellation fee.
-Finally, the majority of responses (9 NRAs) showed that there were additional fees foreseen for regulated access to ducts, while 6 responses indicated that there were no additional fees.
+Finally, the majority of responses (9 NRAs) stated that there were additional fees foreseen for regulated access to ducts, while 6 responses indicated that there were no additional fees.

-One-off charges vary considerably both in terms of amount (respondents reported charges from € 38.34 in Estonia to a maximum €1,215 in Slovenia broadly for the establishment of technical conditions for access), of services to which they refer in some countries (for instance information updates are required and separate prices were perceived in Spain, while supervision fees for the oversight of the works were mentioned in Estonia) and structure (ranging from one overall one-off charge - in France or Norway - to different one-off charges for numerous different services), as detailed in the table below.
-On the other hand, for some respondents, some of that one-off fees were reported as additional fees, not providing a clear-cut distinction between of what can be considered a one-off charge, that is typically perceived at the beginning of the services acquisition, and an additional fee that can take various forms, at different moments in time.
+One-off charges vary considerably both in terms of pecuniary amount (from a low of $\in$ 38.34 in Estonia to a high of $\in$ 1,215 in Slovenia, which is used to cover the technical conditions for access), in terms of the suite of services to which they refer (in Spain, for example, charges are imposed for information updates, while supervision fees for the oversight of the works are imposed in Estonia) and in terms of structure (ranging from one overall one-off charge - in France or Norway - to different one-off charges for numerous different services), as detailed in the table below.
+Furthermore, some NRAs reported that one-off fees are considered additional fees, meaning that a clear-cut distinction between what is initial one-off charge and additional charges that are imposed over the lifetime of the access contract cannot really be discerned.
 Individual NRAs' responses are summarized in table 4.
-In the French case, all the complete necessary information is included in the public reference offer44.